valeridev/valeridev.github.io/README.md

 ## About Me

-I haven't always been passionate about coding.
+I didn't always have a passion for coding.
 It wasn't love at first sight.
-I was attracted by how different it is to learn coding, and it was only when I was mature enough to dedicate myself to this new tech adventure.
-Finally, I've embarked on this self-taught journey to explore the world of programming!
-It's been an incredible journey of growth and personal discovery so far.
-I love the challenge and the endless possibilities that coding offers.
+However, I was captivated by the unique nature of learning to code, and as I matured, I realized it was an adventure I wanted to embrace.
+That's when I embarked on this self-taught journey to explore the vast world of programming.
+It has been an incredible experience of personal growth and discovery so far.
+I am fascinated by the challenge and the boundless possibilities that coding offers.

 One of my earliest projects was a website dedicated to my beloved furry companion, Tainá Amora.
 She's my best friend with four paws and a wagging tail.
 Through coding, I wanted to capture our special bond and create something unique.
 It was a heartwarming experience that sparked my passion for web development.
 Check out my [TainaAmoraCodes](https://github.com/valeridev/TainaAmoraCodes) repository to learn more about the project!